grig23/primetime.en/help/digital-rights-management/using-the-drm-key-server/deployment-overview.md

 * Logging - Specifies the logging level and how frequently log files are rolled.
 * HSM password - Required only if an HSM is used to store server credentials.

-See the comments in the example global configuration file located in [!DNL <Primetime DRM Key Server>/configs] for more details.
+See the comments in the example global configuration file located in `<Primetime DRM Key Server>/configs` for more details.

 ## Tenant configuration files {#tenant-configuration-files}